 - Note or agreement proving you had a legal, enforceable debt.
 You don’t need mountains of legal paperwork, but you will need to have at least one document showing there was an understanding with the borrower that you were to be repaid.
 Otherwise, it will be determined that you made a nondeductible gift.
 An oral agreement may be permissible, but a written one is always better.

 - Name of the debtor.
-Be sure to include his or her business information or relationship to you.
+Be sure to include his or her business information or relationship with you.

 - Records showing your basis in the debt.
 Keep a record of the amount of money you loaned.
 You can’t take a bad debt deduction for money you never received, such as uncollected alimony.

 - Documentation showing you tried to collect on the debt.
 Any letters, emails, and notes from phone calls are examples of documentation that will work.

 - Additional documentation indicating why the debt is worthless.
 For example, if the borrower went bankrupt, you’ll want to keep that documentation.
 You can only deduct debts if they are totally worthless.

 Enter the bad debt on your tax return.

 While having bad debt is never a good situation to be in, you do have a few options to help offset the loss.

 But, there are a couple details to pay attention to.

 In order to deduct a bad debt, you must have included the amount in your income or loaned out cash